akvelon/DnA_accelerators/salesforce-to-txt/README.md

 required by the pipeline.

 The template requires the following parameters:
-- `bootstrapServers`: Comma separated kafka bootstrap servers in format ip:port
-- inputTopics: Comma separated list of Kafka topics to read from
-- outputTopic: Pub/Sub topic to write the output, in the format of 'projects/yourproject/topics/yourtopic'
+- `loginUrl` - Salesforce endpoint to authenticate to.
+Example: *'https://MyDomainName.my.salesforce.com/services/oauth2/token'*.
+- `sObjectName` - Salesforce object to pull supported by CDAP Salesforce Streaming Source.
+- `pushTopicName` - name of the push topic that was created from query for some sObject.
+This push topic should have enabled *pushTopicNotifyCreate* property.
+  If push topic with such name doesn't exist, then new push topic for provided **'sObjectName'** will be created automatically.

 The template allows for the user to supply the following optional parameters:
-- javascriptTextTransformGcsPath: Path to javascript function in GCS
-- javascriptTextTransformFunctionName: Name of javascript function
-- outputDeadLetterTopic: Topic for messages failed to reach the output topic(aka.
-DeadLetter topic)
+- `pullFrequencySec` - delay in seconds between polling for new records updates.
+- `startOffset` - inclusive start offset from which the reading should be started.
-- secretStoreUrl: URL to Kafka credentials in HashiCorp Vault secret storage in the format 'http(s)://vaultip:vaultport/path/to/credentials'
+- `secretStoreUrl`: URL to Salesforce credentials in HashiCorp Vault secret storage in the format 'http(s)://vaultip:vaultport/path/to/credentials'
-- vaultToken: Token to access HashiCorp Vault secret storage
+- `vaultToken`: Token to access HashiCorp Vault secret storage

+You can provide the next secured parameters directly instead of providing HashiCorp Vault parameters:
+- `username` - Salesforce username.
+- `password` - Salesforce user password.
+- `securityToken` - Salesforce security token.
+- `consumerKey` - Salesforce connected app's consumer key.
+- `consumerSecret` - Salesforce connected app's consumer secret.

 You can do this in 3 different ways:
 1. Using [Dataflow Google Cloud Console](https://console.cloud.google.com/dataflow/jobs)